mateus-vicente/100upet-hugo-pages/content/post/2022-02-28-allpix-squared-2.2-released.md

 * **Core**:
     * Interpretation of file paths now make use of `std::filesystem` methods wherever possible
 * **Mobility models**:
-    * Mobility models now make use of the parent module configuration instead of parsing individual para* **DetectorHistogrammer**:
+    * Mobility models now make use of the parent module configuration instead of parsing individual parameters
+* **DetectorHistogrammer**:
     * Restructuring of histogram storage by renaming and grouping histograms
 * **MeshConverter**:
     * Automatically determine dimensions of input mesh